 At different times prior to joining the Royal Air Force at the age of 17, my ambition was to be a railway driver, a professional musician, an announcer on the BBC, a bank manager, a school teacher, an author, and an RAF pilot, more or less in that order.
-As it turned out I never worked in a bank, thank goodness!
-I could have been a professional musician but had to abandon that ambition for reasons completely beyond my control, but you can read about them in this website.
+As it turned out I never did work in a bank - although Dad did make me go for one interview when I was 17 years old; that was a disaster, thank goodness!
+I could have been a professional musician/violinist but had to abandon that ambition for reasons completely beyond my control, but you can read about them in this website.
 I never drove a train, but I have been a lifelong railway enthusiast and there can’t be many people who have stood all the way from London Waterloo to Paris Gard du Nord and back in the driving cab of a Eurostar express.
 (I have had a lifelong, irrational fear of tunnels and that trip did nothing to allay that fear!)

-I was never a teacher in civilian life but I spent quite a lot of my time in the RAF as either a ground or flying instructor.
-I taught, and examined, on such diverse subjects as resistance to enemy interrogation (and the converse – how to be an effective interrogator), anti-submarine warfare techniques, V-bomber electrical systems, and air-to-air refuelling operations.
-I spent several years in a variety of intelligence appointments in Europe and the Far East and I had two very enjoyable tours on exchange duty with foreign air forces: Pakistan (1969/70) and Oman (1984/5).
-Finally, when my flying days were over, I spent 11 years as the first full-time public relations officer for the RAF Aerobatic Team The Red Arrows.
+I was never a teacher in civilian life but I spent quite a lot of my time in the RAF as both a ground and flying instructor.
+I taught and examined on such diverse subjects as resistance to enemy interrogation (and the converse – how to be an effective interrogator), anti-submarine warfare techniques, V-bomber electrical systems, and Victor air-to-air refuelling operations.
+Later I spent several years in a variety of intelligence appointments in Europe and the Far East and I had two very enjoyable tours on exchange duty with foreign air forces: Pakistan (1969/70) and Oman (1984/5).
+Finally, I spent 11 years as the first full-time public relations officer for the RAF Aerobatic Team The Red Arrows.

 I did become an author.
 I have had two books published, co-authored two more, and I’ve written a large number of articles for newspapers and magazines.
 I never worked officially for the BBC but I worked for them semi-officially when I was on RAF duty in Ceylon (now Sri Lanka) in 1954/55.
-Later, I made many radio and television broadcasts for the Beeb during my 11 years as the publicity man for the RAF Red Arrows (1989-2001).
+Later, I made many radio and television broadcasts for the BBC, and many other media outlets worldwide, during my 11 years as the publicity man for the RAF Red Arrows (1989-2001).

-I used to tell my friends that a true Yorkshire man would always return home eventually so it caused them no surprise when, within weeks of retiring from the RAF in 2001, I moved home back to Wakefield, to a house not more than four miles from the one in which I was born.
-(That's me on the left in about 2012)
+I used to tell my family and friends that a true Yorkshire man would always return home eventually so it caused them no surprise when, within weeks of retiring from the RAF in April 2001, I moved home back to Wakefield, to a house not more than four miles from the one in which I was born.

-I wish to make it clear that I never recorded, nor even hinted at, any classified material in my diaries.
-Where I have written on this website about military matters that once were classified, I have ensured that they are now unclassified.
-Where I have named other people, I have, where possible, checked with them and made any changes and corrections they suggested and I have acknowledged their contribution in the text.
+Where I have written on this website about military matters that were once classified, I always first ensured that the material had been declassified.
+Where I have named other people, I have, where possible, checked with them first and then made any changes and corrections they suggested and I have acknowledged their contribution in the text.
 I thank them all.
 If there are still misrepresentations or errors, then they are mine so please let me know about them.

 The RAF promotional literature at the time I signed on in 1953 stressed: "Join the Royal Air Force and see the World".
-By the time I retired I had served on RAF duty in the following countries - and I remember them all, with the help of my diaries: Aden, Algeria, Australia, Bangladesh, Borneo, Brunei, Canada, China, Cyprus, France, Germany, Gibraltar, Hungary, India, Indonesia, Iraq, Kenya, Kuwait, Libya, Malaysia, Maldives, Oman, Pakistan, Philippines, Qatar, Russia, Senegal, Singapore, Slovakia, South Africa, Spain, Sri Lanka, Sweden, Turkey, UAE, Ukraine, Uruguay, USA and Zimbabwe.
+By the time I retired I had either served in, or visited on RAF duty, the following countries: Aden, Algeria, Australia, Bangladesh, Borneo, Brunei, Canada, China, Cyprus, France, Germany, Gibraltar, Hungary, India, Indonesia, Iraq, Kenya, Kuwait, Libya, Malaysia, Maldives, Oman, Pakistan, Philippines, Qatar, Russia, Senegal, Singapore, Slovakia, South Africa, Spain, Sri Lanka, Sweden, Turkey, UAE, Ukraine, Uruguay, USA and Zimbabwe.